Murder of Peter Falconio: Prosecution evidence

+Defence submissions

+Taking the stand to give evidence in his own defence, Bradley Murdoch admitted he smuggled cannabis from Sedan across the country to Broome and carried firearms (including two revolver pistols) for his own protection, however he denied murdering Falconio and attempting to abduct Lees.
+Although he was in Alice Springs on the day in question, and claimed to have eaten at the same Red Rooster restaurant as the couple, Murdoch testified he took the Tanami Road westwards towards his hometown of Broome rather than heading north, and was hundreds of kilometres away driving through Yuendumu at the time of the attack.
+Murdoch also denied keeping one of Lees' hair ties as a "souvenir", while also insisting he was not the man filmed on CCTV at a truck stop in Alice Springs a few hours after the attack.
+However, when asked why his DNA was found on both Lees' clothing, the cable ties used to retrain her and the inside of the Kombi van, Murdoch could not give an explanation.

-Murdoch's defence argued during the trial that the DNA match could have been due to accidental blood transfer in an Alice Springs Red Rooster restaurant prior to the alleged offence, or could have been simply planted by persons unknown.
+Murdoch's defence argued during the trial that the DNA match could have been due to accidental blood transfer from a door frame in an Alice Springs Red Rooster restaurant prior to the alleged offence, or could have been simply planted by persons unknown.
 Further samples were found to be contaminated and were not presented as evidence.
-Murdoch gave evidence that he had stopped at the restaurant to buy chicken for himself and his dog.
+Murdoch gave evidence that he had stopped at the restaurant at around 10:30am on the day in question to buy takeaway roast chicken baguette for himself and chicken nuggets for his dog.
 During the committal hearing, Lees at one stage mentioned that she and Falconio had stopped at Red Rooster.

 Eyewitnesses claimed they had seen Falconio at a petrol station one week after he went missing.
 Prosecutor Rex Wild QC dismissed these claims, arguing that each account gave conflicting information, in particular about the man's hair colour.
 He pointed out that the police had followed up various eyewitness accounts, all of which had proven fruitless.
 Falconio's body has never been found "despite one of the most exhaustive police investigations ever seen in Australia".

+Verdict

 On 13 December 2005, Murdoch was found guilty by a jury in a unanimous verdict and he was sentenced to life imprisonment with a non-parole period of twenty-eight years.
 He was also convicted of other assault-related charges on Lees.
 Only after the sentencing was it revealed that Murdoch had previously been acquitted of aggravated sexual assault on a mother and daughter in South Australia some years earlier.
+After the verdict was delivered, Western Australia Police Force announced Murdoch would be investigated in relation to a number of cold cases, such as the Claremont serial killings.